runningtoy/openhab-mdi/README.md

 To build the iconset:

 1. Run `python3 mdi.py` from the command line to create the .svg icons in a subfolder `iconset`.
-2. Run the `_icon_convert.sh` script to create the corresponding .png files.
+2. Run the `icon_convert.sh` script to create the corresponding .png files.

 ## Using the iconset

 That's easy.
 Just copy all files from the `iconset` folder to your openHAB configuration in the folder `icons/classic`.

-## TODO

-- Create intermediate folders for output.
-For now these need to be created manually before the script is run.